 You’ll want to look at a ruler and decide what size you need.
 My brain doesn’t think in millimeters so I had to draw a box the size of the stamps to decide what size I wanted to buy.
 I totally suggest signing up for Amazon Business if you haven’t already.
 You get business pricing on most items and Prime shipping makes it more bearable to wait for it to get to you!

 Once you design your stamp and send it through, it’s ready to use!
 You’ll attach the stamp sheet to the mount and the grip.
 Make your label and add ink!
-I’m obviously trying to make this look simple (t’s not a tutorial so it’s abbreviated)….but it really is an insanely simple machine to master!
+I’m obviously trying to make this look simple (again, this isn’t a tutorial so it’s abbreviated)….but it really is an insanely simple machine to master!

 Quick note about the Silhouette Mint ink: it is a liquid ink in a small bottle.
 A little goes a long way.
 When I bought the Silhouette Mint, something in my brain was hoping it was a self-inking stamp.
 Maybe a pad in the stamp cover?
 Not sure what I was expecting.
 The Silhouette Mint stamp ink is thin and watery.
 You cover all of the parts of your stamp that you cut and the stamp absorbs the ink.
 Way better than an ink pad or self-inking.
 You will be genuinely shocked how many uses you get out of a bottle.